Po Valley: Middle Ages

-Between the 10th and 13th centuries, concurrent with the Medieval Warm Period climate phase, the European population grew substantially, almost tripling (in Northern and Central Italy, the urban population doubled), and increasing the demand for cultivated lands.
+Between the 10th and 13th centuries, concurrent with the Medieval Warm Period climate phase, the European population grew substantially, almost tripling (in northern and central Italy, the urban population doubled), and increasing the demand for cultivated lands.
 Cereals became a more significant constituent in the average diet and in the agrarian regime compared to the centuries before, leading populations to reconfigure the medieval natural landscape for agricultural purposes.
 In creating new land for cultivation and settlement, the European communities triggered a massive landscape transformation through woodland clearance, arable intensification, the development of irrigation systems and the drainage of wetlands.
 Land reclamations works profoundly modified many European regions.
-In Central Po Plain the earliest evidence of attempts to clear the forests and drain the wetlands is mentioned in historical documents from the late 8th century, but only from the 10th to 13th centuries were land and water management activities actually carried out widely.
+In central Po Plain the earliest evidence of attempts to clear the forests and drain the wetlands is mentioned in historical documents from the late 8th century, but only from the 10th to 13th centuries were land and water management activities actually carried out widely.

-Further civil wars escalated in the Guelph-Ghibelline reciprocate bloodbath of the 13th and 14th centuries.
-The Signorie came from spent out Communal institutions.
-With Venice's expansion on the eastern mainland in the first half of the 15th century and Milan's supremacy in the center and west the region (not significantly diminished by the Black Death of 1348) reached unprecedented peaks of prosperity.
-Vast areas were irrigated and cultivated with the most modern techniques available.
-The population averaged some 50 people per square kilometer, a very high standard for those times.

-Early modern

-In 1494, the ruinous Italian Wars began between France and Spain, which lasted for decades.
-Land changed hands frequently.
-Even Switzerland received some Italian-speaking lands in the north (Canton Ticino, not technically a part of the Padan region), and the Venetian domain was invaded, forcing Venice into neutrality as an independent power.
-In the end, Spain prevailed with Charles V's victory over Francis I of France at the Battle of Pavia in 1525.

-The Spanish domination was oppressive, adding its burden to the Counterreformation imposed by the archbishopric of Milan; Protestantism was prevented from making inroads in the area.
-Burning at the stake became common practice during witchhunts, especially in the neighboring Alpine lands.
-During this bleak period, however, Lombard industry recovered, especially the textile branch, its pillar.

-When the War of Spanish Succession traded Milan to Austria, government and administration improved significantly.
-Though the peasantry began a century-long plunge into misery, cities prospered and grew.

-When Napoleon I entered the Po Valley during some of his brightest campaigns (1796 and 1800, culminating in the historical Battle of Marengo), he found an advanced country and made it into his Kingdom of Italy.
-With Napoleon's final defeat the Austrians came back, but they were no longer welcome.
-In the west, in Piedmont, the Savoy dynasty would emerge to serve as a springboard for Italian unification.